 Churches Homeless Emergency Support Scheme, or CHESS Homeless, is a charity based in Essex, England, that comprises faith groups working together to provide assistance to homeless individuals.
 Rob Saggs is CEO of CHESS Homeless.
-This article is based on a recent interview by Kathryn Engelhardt-Cronk, co-founder and CEO of MissionBox, talks with Rob about the work he is doing to combat homelessness in the U.K..
+Kathryn Engelhardt-Cronk, co-founder and CEO of MissionBox, talks with Rob about the work he is doing to combat homelessness in the U.K..

 What led you to this type of charity work?

 My life is focused on the notion of “I want to help.”
 I’m very fortunate.
 I am blessed with a lovely family and I have a desire to help and work with people.
 I am trained as a chef so my background is quite varied.
 From my days as a chef, I met my wife, got married, and moved to the north of England where we worked in a faith-based organization for four years.